vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 To find out more please see the issue [7936 ↗](https://github.com/vegaprotocol/vega/issues/7936) and the [incident blog ↗](https://blog.vega.xyz/incident-report-validator-nodes-down-in-mainnet-2ac2f724d67e)

 ### Versions 0.53-0.51 | 2022-08-15
-This version was released to mainnet by the validators on 15 August, 2022.
+This version was released, by the validators, to mainnet on 15 August, 2022.

 #### 0.53.0 (14 July 2022)